Jessica Mauboy: 2019–2020: Hilda and Sony depart

 "Selfish" impacted Australian radio as the third official single from Hilda.

 In December 2020, Mauboy left Sony after fourteen years and signed a new record deal with Warner Music Australia, with new music to be released in 2021.

-2021–present: Signing with Warner Music and upcoming fifth studio album
+2021–2024: Warner Music and Yours Forever

 On 12 November 2021, Mauboy released "Glow", the first release on Warner Music Australia.
 On 27 April 2022, she announced the release of her second single "Automatic", stating "It's happening!
 My brand new single AUTOMATIC is out May 8th!".
-The music video for the track was also released on May 8, 2022, on her YouTube channel.
+The music video for the track was also released on 8 May 2022, on her YouTube channel.

-In March 2023, Mauboy performed at Sydney World Pride 2023, promoting her brand new single "Right Here Right Now" which the studio version was released via Warner Music Australia on March 17, 2023.
+On 24 February 2023, Mauboy performed "Right Here Right Now" at Sydney World Pride 2023.
+It was released on 17 March 2023.

+On 11 August 2023, Mauboy released "Give You Love" featuring Jason Derulo, as the lead single from her fifth studio album Yours Forever, released in February 2024.
+The album debuted at number 10 on the ARIA Charts.

+2025: Jamally and NIMA Hall of Fame

+On 1 August 2025, Mauboy announced she had split from Warner and had established an independent label called Jamally.
+Her first single on this was released the same day titled "While I Got Time", a song synced on Network Seven's Home and Away, soundtracking the farewell of Lynne McGranger's character Irene Roberts.

+The same month, Mauboy was inducted into the National Indigenous Music Awards Hall of Fame.